Unlocking Efficiency: Serverless PDF Processing Architectures

 • Function: A Lambda function is invoked, extracting text from the PDF using libraries like PDFMiner or Tika.

 • Output: The extracted text is returned as a JSON payload or stored in a database for further processing.
 Organizations should consider how to handle complex layouts and OCR requirements for scanned documents.
+For scanned documents, you might integrate with cloud-based OCR services or use libraries that support OCR, though this can add complexity and cost.

 For more complex workflows, consider using AWS Step Functions (or similar orchestration services).
 These services allow you to visually define workflows, handle errors, and manage state.